The tautological rings of the moduli spaces of stable maps

 The Kontsevich moduli stacks of stable {\it maps} arise as generalizations of the classical Deligne-Mumford spaces of stable {\it curves}.
-Their intersection theory has been intensively studied in the last decade in relation to enumerative geometry and string theory.
+The intersection theory of the Kontsevich spaces has been intensively studied in the last decade in relation to enumerative geometry and string theory.

 Partial results are known about the cohomology or the Chow groups of the Deligne-Mumford spaces in low codimension or low genus.
-Higher genera are particularly difficult since nontautological classes do exist \cite {taut}.
-Very little is known even about the tautological rings.
-However, the genus zero case is well understood.
+Higher genera are particularly difficult.
+In this case, one may study the tautological rings, bearing in mind that nontautological classes do exist \cite {taut}.
+By contrast, the genus zero case is well understood.
 Keel proved that the cohomology is tautological, in fact generated by boundary classes of curves with fixed dual graph \cite {K}.
-An easy Hodge theoretic proof of Keel's result is outlined in \cite {zero}.
+A quick Hodge theoretic proof of Keel's result is presented in \cite {zero}.
 This result has implications, for instance, in the study of the tree-level cohomological field theories \cite {M}.